Quinn La Fond

 than schemes.

-These notes have taken on a life of their own since my days at Cambridge, now covering far more than the original
+Since Part III, these notes have taken on a bit of a life of their own.
+They now cover far more than what was

 lecture series while still omitting much content that I plan to include in the future (in fact, the current